Details

 Position description

-The position description should include only the job duties and responsibilities, additional information about the department/unit or campus, and relevant department/unit information related to diversity, equity, inclusion, and belonging.
+The position description should include only the job duties and responsibilities and information about the department/unit or campus.
 Do not include any information that has a designated field in AP Recruit (e.g., qualifications, requirements, apply link, help contact email address, deadline dates, etc.) in the position description.

 Requirements